There are lots of posts out there on blogging tips.

 Capitalize your titles properly with one click

-This is good news for grammar sticklers.
+This is good news and a great blogging hack for grammar sticklers.

 Every time you aren’t sure which titles get capitalized, just go to CapitalizeMyTitle.com, pop it in, and they will automatically format it correctly for you.